What You Need to Know About PCOS

 Insulin is a hormone that helps your body to process glucose in your blood.
 Insulin signals cells throughout your body to take up glucose from the bloodstream, and either use it for energy or store it as fat.
 In people with insulin resistance, the tissues don’t respond to insulin as well as they should.
 The body responds by secreting extra insulin to compensate.
 Because insulin promotes the storage of calories as fat, these higher insulin levels lead to weight gain.
 Insulin also increases hunger, which further contributes to weight gain.

 Although people with PCOS often find that weight loss is particularly challenging, there are techniques that can help.
-Having support from a team of specialists can assist you with finding the best weight loss plan for you.
+Having support from a healthcare team can assist you with finding the best weight loss plan for you.
 Learn more about NOVI Optimum Plus, our medically backed health coaching for sustainable weight loss.

 What are the complications of PCOS?